-Strategy: Meta-Major Creation and Implementation Task Coordinator(s): Darci Cather Cabinet Member: Jon Althaus Description: Create meta-mag to specific programs of study. ors to introduce students to major area of study as a link Status Statement: 11/18/2019 Meeting progress target 06/08/2020 Meeting progress target 03/22/2021 Achieved strategy development complete Mid-Year Progress Report: FY21 Outcome: Meta-majors have been fully implemented.
-Progress Narrative: During FY2019, the GPLT developed the meta-majors.
-During FY2020, the GPLT worked with ISS to code the meta-majors (benceforth called Areas of Study) in Colleague.
-The team also worked with MPR and updated and these changes went into effect September 2020.
+Strategy: Meta-Major Creation and Implementation Task Coordinator(s): Emily Ramage Cabinet Member: Jon Althaus Description: Create meta to specific programs of stu n-majors to introduce students to major area of study as a linkudy.
+Status Statement: 11/18/2019 Meeting progress target

+Mid-Year Progress Report: FY21 Outcome: Meta-majors have been fully implemented.
+Progress Narrative: During FY2019, the GPLT developed the metamajors.
+During FY2020, the GPLT worked with ISS to code the meta-majors (henceforth called Areas of Study) in Colleague.
+The team also worked with MPR and ISS to update the website in order to capture the Areas of Study.
+Application has been updated and these changes went into effect September 2020.
 In FY21, the GPLT developed default first semester program maps for each of the Areas of Study.
 Additionally, the website was edited and updated, and the Areas of Study were introduced to the college community in the AY2021/2022 catalog.
 At the conclusion of FY21, Areas of Study (meta-majors) have been fully implemented and introduced via the website, catalog, and updated promotional materials.